dedraPL/SpikingNeuralNetwork/README.md

 After reading input file you need to call BFSSort on the network object to slice the network and make layered structure of the network.
 Layered structure of the network is especially required by the GPU implementation, because it runs layer after layer simulation.

 Currently there is available only Izhikevich model.
-I will add more models in the future
+I will add more models in the future.

 ## INPUT FILE FORMAT
 ### TXT FILE